-ALS is my refinement the Recursive Least Squares (RLS) estimator advocated by Tom Sargent (1993, 1999) and by George Evans and Seppo Honkapohja (2001).
+ALS is my refinement the Recursive Least Squares (RLS) estimator advocated by Sargent (1993, 1999) and by Evans and Honkapohja (2001).
 It can parsimoniously estimate a general linear regression with time-varying parameters.
 See McCulloch (2024) below for details and references.
-In that paper I find that a simple model of monthly PCE inflation with a time-varying constant and no autoregressive parameters, as in the Adaptive Expectations model of Phillip Cagan (1956) and John Muth (1960), can be globally rejected in favor of a model that also has time-varying AR(1) transients.
+In that paper I find that a simple model of monthly PCE inflation with a time-varying constant and no autoregressive parameters, as in the Adaptive Expectations model of Phillip Cagan (1956) and John Muth (1960), can be globally rejected in favor of a model with time-varying AR(1) transients.
 However, AR(1) cannot be rejected in favor of AR(2), AR(3), or AR(4).
-The likelihood-maximizing noise/signal ratio implies an asymptotic monthly RLS gain of 1/21.8.
+The likelihood-maximizing noise/signal ratio implies an asymptotic average lag of 21.7 months, using PCE-PI experience back to 1/59.